-Turkish Railways (TCDD) is constructing the country's first high-speed railway line, which will connect the capital city of Ankara with largest population centre of Istanbul, and serve more than 17 million people.
+Turkish Railways (TCDD) has constructed the country’s first high-speed railway line, which connects the capital city of Ankara with largest population centre of Istanbul, and serves more than 17 million people.

 12 million journeys per year are made between the two cities, stretching the mix of road and conventional rail lines to their limits.
-Many towns along the corridor are suffering from acute congestion and pollution.
+Many towns along the corridor suffer from acute congestion and pollution.

 TCDD embarked on the high-speed project to ease this problem, and journey times will be greatly shortened as a result.
 It is also hoped that more of the 48 million tonnes of freight carried by road each year can be transferred to rail, way beyond the present disappointing 3% modal share.

-TCDD has divided the Ankara-Istanbul high-speed train project into two phases.
-The first involves the construction of a 251km (157 mile) section of fast line between Sincan and Inonu at a cost of $747m.
+TCDD divided the Ankara-Istanbul high-speed train project into two phases.
+The first involved the construction of a 251km (157 mile) section of fast line between Sincan and Inonu at a cost of $747m.

-Construction of the 30km-long section connecting Eskisehir and Inonu was initiated in April 2008 and is estimated to be completed by 2010.
+Construction of the 30km-long section connecting Eskisehir and Inonu was initiated in April 2008 and was completed by January 2014.
 Construction of the section of line connecting Sincan to Esenkent began in April 2008.
 The infrastructure works on this 15km section were completed and provisional acceptance of work was accomplished in October 2008.

-As of 2009, construction of the section connecting Ankara to Sincan is underway.
+As of 2009, construction of the section connecting Ankara to Sincan was underway.
 However, the Ankara-Eskisehir section, opened in March 2009, uses the existing track between Ankara and Sincan.

-The second phase covers much more complex terrain, and will be undertaken in two sections.
+The second phase covered much more complex terrain, and was undertaken in two sections.
 The first is 158km (98.75 miles) long between Inonu and Kosekoy including more than 60 bridges and viaducts.
 This section is expected to be completed in 2010.

-The Ankara-Istanbul project is one of the biggest to be implemented by Turkey's Ministry of Transportation.
-The main aim is for shorter journey times along with a fast, secure and safe way to travel away from roads.
+The Ankara-Istanbul project was one of the biggest to be implemented by Turkey’s Ministry of Transportation.
+The main aim was for shorter journey times along with a fast, secure and safe way to travel away from roads.

-Major improvements are needed from the current route to allow trains to operate at speeds of up to 250km/h (156mph).
-These improvements can only be brought about by a completely new high speed line.
+Major improvements were needed from the previous route to allow trains to operate at speeds of up to 250km/h (156mph).
+These improvements could only be brought about by a completely new high speed line.

-The original 576km alignment between Ankara and Istanbul is single track apart from a 198km double section.
-This has been a major drawback to the improvement of services, and the new line is being built with double track throughout its length.
-Another drawback of the current rail route is its many tight curves, which have slowed train times.
-These will not feature on the new electrified line.
+The original 576km alignment between Ankara and Istanbul was single track apart from a 198km double section.
+This had been a major drawback to the improvement of services, and the new line was built with double track throughout its length.
+Another drawback of the existing rail route was its many tight curves, which had slowed train times.
+These do not feature on the new electrified line.

 Construction on the first phase of the route began in 2004 and was completed in October 2008.
 A consortium led by Spanish company Obrascon-Huarte-Lain and Alsim-Alarako carried out the construction work involved in the first phase.

-The second phase is a greater engineering challenge, primarily because it involves building 33 bridges and viaducts and boring 39 tunnels.
+The second phase was a greater engineering challenge, primarily because it involved building 33 bridges and viaducts and boring 39 tunnels.
 The contract for the Inonu-Kozekoy section was let to the CRCC-CMC-CENGIZ INS.-IC ICTAS INS consortium in 2005.

-The entire line will bring a massive reduction in end-to-end journey times, down from 6hr 30min.
+The entire line brings a massive reduction in end-to-end journey times, down from 6hr 30min.

 HT65000 six-car trains manufactured by CAF, Spain are used on the first high-speed rail line operated by TCDD.
 In comparison to other national orders, TCDD’s order of just ten is small.

-The new trains have been bought with a foreign loan to be repaid over 22 years.
-They are operating on the first phase of the route between Ankara and Eskisehir, with a journey time of 60 minutes.
+The new trains were bought with a foreign loan to be repaid over 22 years.
+They operate on the first phase of the route between Ankara and Eskisehir, with a journey time of 60min.
 In the future, they will be used on the full length of the high-speed line as well as on the Ankara-Konya high-speed line, which is also under construction.